aurelia/cli/README.md

 ## Unit Testing

 If you selected a project setup that includes unit tests, you can run your tests with `au test`.
 If you would like to adopt a tdd-based workflow, writing code and tests with continual test evaluation, you can use the `--watch` flag.
-For exmaple: `au test --watch`.
+For example: `au test --watch`.

 ## Generators